-Irksome it may be, but it’s not beyond the skills of a fairly practical person to replace a pane of broken glass.
-It just needs a few everyday tools, a couple of hours and some precise measuring.
+Irksome it may be, but it’s not beyond the skills of a fairly practical person to replace a pane of broken glass in a window or door.
+It just needs a few everyday tools, a couple of hours of your time, and some precise measuring.

 You will need:

 - Work gloves

 - Measuring tape

 - Clear flexible sealant

 - Methylated spirits